 The survey was open from October through December and garnered 509 responses.
-It focused on how residents felt about their current housing situation, options available, and their ability and desire to relocate.
+It focused on how residents feel about their current housing situation, options available, and their ability and desire to relocate.

 It should be noted that survey respondents came from a variety of life stages and some may not have looked for housing in recent years.
-Thus they do not always have first-hand experience to inform their answers.
+This may limit the amount of first-hand, recent, experience they have to inform their answers.